byrokrat/id/README.md

 Creating ID objects can be comlicated.

-* A personal id can be a coordination id, if the personal identified as not a swedish citicen.
+* A personal id can be a coordination id, if the personal identified as not a swedish citizen.
 * A corporation id can be a personal id if the corporation is registered with a single individual (egenföretagare).
 * A single individual company can use a coordination id if the individual is not a swedish citizen.
 * At times you may wish to process persons without a valid swedish personal id, using the FakeId implementation.

-To solve these difficulties a decoratable IdFactory is included.
+To solve these difficulties a decoratable `IdFactory` is included.
 Create a factory with the abilities you need by chaining factory objects at creation time.

 ```php